 2. Neurons don’t have jagged edges.
 If the cube you’re mapping ends with a non smooth segment or has jagged sections along the side of the branch, it means there is more volume that should be added.
 This tip will help improve your Recall.

-3. Use Alt+Click+Drag to move the axis of the 2D view.
+3. Use the left/right arrow keys or by clicking the X, Y, Z toggle button in the upper right corner to move the axis of the 2D view.

 4. Hot Keys